 SECTION 25.
-AGREEMENT TO LOCATE PROPERTY FOR OWNERS.
+AGREEMENT TO LOCATE PROPERTY.

-- 17 (a) An agreement by an owner with another person, the primary purpose of which is to - 18 locate, deliver, recover, or assist in the recovery of unclaimed property that is presumed - 19 abandoned, is void and unenforceable if it was entered into during the period commencing on the - 20 date the property was paid or delivered to the administrator and extending to a time that is [24] - 21 months] after the date the property was paid or delivered to the administrator.
-This subsection - does not apply to an owner's agreement with an attorney to pursue a claim for recovery of - 23 specifically identified unclaimed property in the custody of the administrator, or to contest the
+(a) An agreement by an owner with another person, the primary purpose of which is to locate, deliver, recover, or assist in the recovery of unclaimed property that is presumed abandoned, is void and unenforceable if it was entered into during the period commencing on the date the property was paid or delivered to the administrator and extending to a time that is [24] months] after the date the property was paid or delivered to the administrator.
+This subsection does not apply to an owner's agreement with an attorney to pursue a claim for recovery of specifically identified unclaimed property in the custody of the administrator, or to contest the administrator's denial of a claim for recovery of unclaimed property held in custody by him or her. (b) An agreement between an owner and another person, the primary purpose of which is to locate, deliver, recover, or assist in the recovery of property, is enforceable only if the agreement (1) is in a record which clearly sets forth the nature of the property and the services to be rendered; (2) is signed by the apparent owner; and (3) states the amount or value of the property estimated to be recovered both before and after the fee or other compensation has been deducted. (c) If an agreement in subsection (a) applies to mineral proceeds, and the agreement contains a provision to pay compensation to the locator based in whole or in part on a part of the underlying minerals or any mineral proceeds not then presumed abandoned, the [provision]

-1 administrator's denial of a claim for recovery of unclaimed property held in custody by him or 2 her. .
-3 Comment 4 5 [Why 24 months?
-Is that a reasonable quarantine period?]
-6 7 (b) An agreement between an owner and another person, the primary purpose of which is 8 to locate, deliver, recover, or assist in the recovery of property, is enforceable only if the 9 agreement 10 (1) is in a record which clearly sets forth the nature of the property and the 11 services to be rendered; 12 (2) is signed by or on behalf of the apparent owner; and 13 (3) states the amount or value of the property estimated to be recovered both 14 before and after the fee or other compensation has been deducted.
-15 (c) If an agreement in subsection (a) applies to mineral proceeds, and the agreement 16 contains a provision to pay compensation to the locator based in whole or in part on a part of the 17 underlying minerals or any mineral proceeds not then presumed abandoned, the [provision] 18 [entire agreement] is void and unenforceable.
-19 (d) An agreement under subsection (a) which provides for compensation in an amount 20 that is unconscionable is unenforceable other than by the owner.
-If an owner believes that he or 21 she has agreed to pay compensation that is unconscionable, or the administrator, on behalf of the 22 owner who so believes, may maintain an action to reduce the compensation to the maximum 23 lesser amount that is not unconscionable.
-[The court may award reasonable attorney's fees and 24 expenses of litigation to the prevailing party in the action.]
-25 (e) This section does not preclude an owner from asserting that an agreement covered by
+(d) An agreement under subsection (a) which provides for compensation in an amount that is unconscionable is unenforceable than the owner.
+If an owner believes that he or she has agreed to pay compensation that is unconscionable, or the administrator, on behalf of the owner who so believes, may maintain an action to reduce the compensation to the maximum lesser amount that is not unconscionable.
+[The court may award reasonable attorney's fees and expenses of litigation to the prevailing party in the action.]

-- this section is invalid on grounds other than it provides for payment of unconscionable compensation. - (f) An owner who has contracted with another person to locate, deliver, recover, or assist in the recovery of property of the owner that is in the custody of an administrator may appoint or designate the other person as the owner's agent.
+- (e) This section does not preclude an owner from asserting that an agreement covered by this section is invalid on grounds other than it provides for payment of unconscionable compensation. - (f) An owner who has contracted with another person to locate, deliver, recover, or assist in the recovery of property of the owner that is in the custody of an administrator may appoint or designate the other person as the owner's agent.
 The appointment or designation must be in a record signed by the owner.
 The owner's agent is entitled to receive from the administrator all information concerning the unclaimed property, including information that would otherwise be confidential, that the owner would be entitled to receive.
-The owner's agent may bring and maintain actions against the administrator on behalf of and in the name of the owner, if the agent is authorized by the owner to have that authority.
+The owner's agent may bring and maintain actions against the administrator on behalf of and in the name of the owner, if the agent is authorized to have that authority.

-[SECTION 26.
+ISECTION 26.
 FOREIGN TRANSACTIONS.